When you understand, you cannot help but love; and when you love,

 – Thich Nhat Hanh

-- Create a haven for BPD Carers, where experiences and information can be shared, and where we can support each other in our efforts to make sense of this debilitating and serious mental illness, to relate to the person we care for with understanding and compassion, and to find appropriate clinical support and treatment for those people
+- To support each other in our efforts to make sense of this debilitating and serious mental illness, to relate to the person we care for with understanding and compassion, and to find appropriate clinical support and treatment

-- Help members and others gain a better understanding of BPD, by countering discrimination and misinformation, and replacing it with sound, clinically-based information
+- To help members and others gain a better understanding of BPD, by countering discrimination and misinformation, and replacing it with sound, clinically-based information

-- Advocate for recognition of BPD, for an end to discrimination against BPD, and for the provision of appropriate care and treatment for those for whom we care.
+- To advocate for recognition of BPD, for an end to discrimination against BPD, and for the provision of appropriate care and treatment for those for whom we care.

 Sanctuary members are primarily located in Adelaide, South Australia, but people from many other locations are also on our mailing list.

-Sanctuary is affiliated with the Mental Illness Fellowship of South Australia [MIFSA], and we gratefully acknowledge MIFSA’s support in providing our meeting venue and other services including printing brochures.
+Sanctuary is affiliated with Skylight (formerly MIFSA, the Mental Illness Fellowship of South Australia), and we gratefully acknowledge Skylight’s support in providing our meeting venue and other services including printing brochures.

-Sanctuary meets on the second Tuesday of each month, from 4.00pm to 6.00pm, at the premises of MIFSA, 5 Cooke Terrace, in the Adelaide suburb of Wayville.
+Sanctuary meets on the second Tuesday of each month, from 4.00pm to 6.00pm, at the premises of Skylight, 5 Cooke Terrace, in the Adelaide suburb of Wayville, South Australia.